smaht-dac/submitr/docs/source/advanced_usage.rst

 as it performs `both` client-side and server-side validation.
 But alternatively, you can invoke either one of these validations individually and exclusively as follows.

-Also of minor note is that if there are server-side validation errors, you will `not` be able to continue with the submission process; i.e. there is no way to get your data into SMaHT Portal, unless you correct the problems (or unless you use the ``--validate-local`` which disables server-side validation).
-But if there are client-side validation errors, you `may` (after prompting) continue processing, in spite of there being local client-side validation errors (not recommended of course).

 .. note::
     Even in the absence of `any` validation (which is actually not even a readily available option), if there are problems with the submitted data, it will `not` be ingested into SMaHT Portal;